fcanela/polyapp/README.md

 * **PolyApp** (this package) which runs a instance of Express framework.
 * **PolyApp modules** which simply exposes a [Express router](http://expressjs.com/en/4x/api.html#router).

-You can create a container to deploy as many (or less) modules as you want simply following the next steps:
+You can create a container to deploy as many modules as you want simply following the next steps:

 1. Install PolyApp (using npm) and your modules (with npm, git submodules, placing them on a folder or whatever you prefer)
 2. Require PolyApp and your modules
-3. Create a instance of PolyApp
+3. Create an instance of PolyApp
 4. Include your modules in PolyApp
 5. Start the PolyApp server